evocn/lambda/content/reference.md

 Though their bread's quality is perhaps better explained by the freshness of the grain, by the nearness of its processing to its growing, their craft is indeed a magic of its own.

+They have ten children.
+There are four girls besides Alice: Allie, Aggie, Annie, There are five boys, all named after famous Bakers: Alm, Amos Jr., Alexander, Atman, and young Andrew.
+They also take care of their grandmother, Augustina.

-They have five sons after two daughters.
-Amy will inherit the bakery, and has already her mother's talents.
+***Andy*** will inherit the bakery, and has already her mother's talents.
 Alice... not so much.
-The sons are all named after famous Browns: Alm, Amos Jr., Alexander, Atman, and young Andrew.
-They also take care of their retired family - grandparents Asa and Autumn, and the great old matriarch Alice, whom our character is named after.
+Andy is married to ***Maurice***, a farmer who will take over the baker's trade soon.

 ## Shamir, Merchant of the Far West.
 Though Shamir comes only from the nearby Oasis city of Aqia, the villagers of Khmer know him as of the "Far West", a place he speaks of often and theatrically.